ros4pro/learn-hugo/content/english/vision/object_detection_tf2/get_images_from_robot/index.md

 ---
-title: "Get images from a Ros service"
+title: "Get images from a ROS service"
 menu:
   main:
-    name: "Get images from a Ros service"
+    name: "Get images from a ROS service"
     weight: 4
     parent: "objectDetectionTF2"
 ---